GraeA85/Graevehart/README.md

 ### **Content**

-Content for the website was made by Rossanne Hamilton.
+Content for the website was made by myself.

 <br/>